 How to Vet an Online Mattress Company

 Online, direct-to-consumer retailers have revolutionized the mattress shopping experience.
 You no longer have to drive all over town, deal with pushy salespeople, and lie down on showroom floor models while fully clothed in an attempt to figure out what you want.
 Instead, you can do your research, compare options, and order from the comfort of your own home.
-Then you get to enjoy an extended tryout (Saatva’s is 180 days) to decide if your new mattress is really right for you.
+Then you get to enjoy an extended tryout (Saatva's is 365 nights) to decide if your new mattress is really right for you.

 Just as you want to choose a quality mattress, you also want to buy from a reputable online vendor.
 Before you hand over your credit card data to an online mattress company, make sure you're satisfied with the answers to these questions.